wiremock/wiremock/README.md

 				"Content-Type": "text/plain",
 				"Cache-Control": "no-cache"
 			},
-			"proxyBaseUrl": "http://someotherservice.com/root", // If you use this, exclude all other response attributes "fixedDelayMilliseconds": 500
+			"fixedDelayMilliseconds": 500,
-		}
+			"proxyBaseUrl": "http://someotherservice.com/root", // If you use this, exclude all other response attributes "fault": "EMPTY_RESPONSE" // If you use this, exclude all other response attributes }
 	}

 In the request portion only the <code>method</code>, and either the <code>url</code> or <code>urlPattern</code> attributes are mandatory.
-In the response portion only the <code>status</code> attribute is mandatory unless proxyBaseUrl is specified, in which case all attributes except fixedDelayMilliseconds will be ignored.
+In the response portion only the <code>status</code> attribute is mandatory unless proxyBaseUrl or fault is specified, in which case all attributes except fixedDelayMilliseconds will be ignored.

 ### Counting requests matching a pattern